maythazinphyo1/Devops_gp1/use-cases/use-case-4.md

-# USE CASE: 1 Produce the report of Top 5 populated cities in the world, continent, region, country and district.
+# USE CASE: 4 Produce the report of Top 10 populated cities in the world, continent, region, country and district.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR Advisor*, I want to produce the report of Top 5 populated cities so sale department manager could know which cities are the most populated to open new stores.
+As a *Sale department manager*, I want to produce the report of Top 10 populated cities so sale department manager could know which cities are the most populated to open new stores.
 ### Scope

 Company.

 ### Level

-Sub function
+Sub function.

 ### Preconditions